 When using Jura White Clover lawn seed there are factors to consider, honey bees will be attracted, these are good to have in the garden as they pollinate the flowers.
 However, when there is a white clover lawn, the bees will be widespread and this may cause issues if you have children.
 For the majority, white clover will handle heavy foot traffic pretty well.
 But, if your garden is walked on frequently in certain areas this will cause the lawn to become dead and patchy.

 Jura White Clover lawns can be established by encouraging already existing white clover patches in your landscape, by seeding, or a combination of both.
 It is best sown in early spring from mid-March to mid-April.
 Once seeded use a misting attachment to water daily until you can see the seedlings.
 It is a short lived perennial and may require reseeding once every three years to maintain consistent coverage, however, it may successfully reseed naturally.

-- High protein content good for fattening livestock.
+- High protein content which is good for fattening livestock

 You can also find further information from Wikipedia on this particular species.